SolarLune/resolv/readme.md

     if resolution.Colliding() {

         // If there was a collision, then shape1 couldn't move fully to the right.
 It came into contact with shape2,
-        // and the variable collision now holds a Collision object with helpful information, like how far it was able to move.
+        // and the variable "resolution" now holds a Collision struct with helpful information, like how far to move to be touching.

-        // Move the shape over to the right by the distance that it can to come into full contact with shape2. shape1.X += resolution.ResolveX
+        // Here we just move the shape over to the right by the distance reported by the Collision struct so it'll come into contact
+        // with shape2.
+        shape1.X += resolution.ResolveX

     } else {